 Malnutrition is one of Brooke's primary challenges in many areas where Brooke USA is funding equine welfare programs.
 When an animal fails to receive the nutrients it needs from its diet, its suffering is increased, it loses body condition, becomes underweight, lacks energy, and is unable to perform its work effectively, and will likely die prematurely - any of which will also adversely affect the poor families who need a healthy working partner to help them earn a living.

 Using Equine Welfare Associations to Improve Equine Nutrition

-In many poor regions around the world, Brooke encourages and facilitates the formation of local equine welfare groups and associations among equine owners.
+In many poor regions around the world, Brooke USA funds programs through Brooke that encourage and facilitate the formation of local equine welfare groups and associations among equine owners.
 The regional associations (usually 10-12 smaller community equine welfare groups) are tremendously helpful in improving the welfare of the animals in those communities and beyond, while helping the owners as well.

 These welfare associations are encouraged to buy feed in bulk at a cost savings to each member.
 The group members are also encouraged to pool their limited resources to create emergency savings to help in the event of an animal becoming sick or injured.

 Brooke India developed a software package in conjunction with nutritional scientists that aimed to: 1) assess the nutritional needs of working equids according to body weight and work type, and 2) identify how these could be met with locally available ingredients using local feeding practices.